 DAISI’s Audit & Risk Committee is responsible for statutory compliance, accounting, risk management and finance.
 Members of the committee also offer an expert resource for supporting DAISI staff when dealing with such matters.
-Their work includes oversight of all financial reporting, preparing the annual budget, and assessing opportunities increase DAISI’s income.
+Their work includes oversight of all financial reporting, preparing the annual budget, and assessing opportunities that increase DAISI’s income.
 A large part of the audit & risk committee’s role is to create a link between the DAISI Board of Directors and its internal and external auditors.

 1.Purpose of the audit committee